Introduction and scope

 If you wish to make a complaint about how DNEG uses your information, please contact the Data Protection Officer via email and we will do our best to help.
 If you are based in the UK or the EU and are still unhappy, you can contact your Data Protection Authority as follows:

-Cookies are created when you visit a website or use an app.
+Cookies are created when you visit a website.
 They are small files that are stored on your device and used to customise your experience.

 When you access dneg.com, redefine.co or other DNEG websites for the first time, you will be asked to set your cookie preferences for the site.

 These cookies are needed to provide the content, product or service you have asked for.
-We use essential cookies for the following purposes:
+We use required cookies for the following purposes:

 Other ways to manage your cookie preferences